-The images in this series explore the sense of being underwater, literally and metaphorically.
-It is my hope that these images will contribute to the viewer’s sense of their own inner and outer worlds, as well as the world at large.
-The series evokes curiosity about the ocean’s deep landscape, how it relates to dry land, and what is “normal” for human beings, now and in our rapidly changing environment.
+Underwater Series – The images in these series explore the sense of being underwater, literally and metaphorically.
+I hope that these images will contribute to the viewer’s sense of their own inner and outer worlds, as well as the world at large.
+The series evoke curiosity about the ocean’s deep landscape, how it relates to dry land, and what is “normal” for human beings, now and in our rapidly changing environment.
 I create these prints using traditional darkroom techniques, including toning.
 My handmade process is important to the power of these fine prints, which echo early photography, when exploration and expression of the landscape was vital.
-For anyone curious, I have been diving on SCUBA for over 25 years and use a Nikonos V film camera.
+For anyone curious, I have been diving on SCUBA for 30 years and use a Nikonos V film camera.

-The Surfacing series puts the viewer in or on a body of water, looking across its surface.
+Surfacing Series – The Surfacing series puts the viewer in or on a body of water, looking across its surface.
 I am interested in the tension and serious psychological themes which “surface” in these images.
 To fully realize my vision, I use hand brushes in the darkroom, and later paint the image with dyes.
 I have also been printing this series using copper bleach and lith developer, which creates magical grain and tones.
-Each print is a one of a kind creation.
+Each print is one of a kind.

-Toy camera is a category of cameras which includes the original and new Diana Cameras, the Holga series, and anything else which is cheap and fun.
+Toy Camera Series – Toy camera is a category of cameras which includes the original and new Diana Cameras, the Holga series, and anything else which is cheap and fun.
 I started using a Holga in 1999 as my land camera.
-“To use a Holga is to utterly change the terms of reference most people use to interpret photography.”
+“To use a Holga is to utterly change the terms of reference most people use to interpret photography.” —Holga packaging.